 2. Put text on your website to promote a product where you receive a commission for promoting that product without making that clear.
 ‘Clear’ means clearly, obvious and easily understood, and identifiable by the visitor.’*

 For me, especially now that Mode media have gone under (owing a lot of us money), using affiliate links is the only way the blog generates direct income.
-As you know, I don't do sponsored product posts, and if I want to spend the amount of time on this site that I do, it needs to pay for itself.
-The blog moved way past the 'hobby' stage a couple of years ago.
+If I want to spend the amount of time on this site that I do, it needs to pay for itself.
+The blog moved way past the ‘hobby’ stage a couple of years ago.

 In some cases, this means some unethical people/sites will link to the highest price they can find, raising their income if you proceed to purchase.